 Homework may also be assigned to students who, having been given adequate time to complete an assignment in class, did not use the time wisely.
 Homework is the responsibility of the student and reinforces the development of good study habits.

 As a school community, we value time with family and spending your time and talents in a local church.
 As a school, our policy is for no major tests or projects to be due on Monday.
+However, due to the complexity of the upper campus schedule, there may be times when such a due date is unavoidable.
 We encourage all of our staff and students to use the weekend to rest, catch up on any missing work, and be involved in a local church.

-Each content area in middle school and ninth grade will coordinate test days to prevent too many tests and/or projects being due on the same day.
-No more than two major tests or projects should be due on the same day.
-Quizzes are not considered as tests.
-No homework should be due on the first day after Thanksgiving, Christmas or Easter break.
+Each content area in the middle school and ninth grade will coordinate test days to prevent too many tests and/or projects being due on the same day.
+No more than two major tests and projects should be due on the same day.
+No homework should be due on the first day after Thanksgiving, Christmas, or Easter break.

 Daily Approximate Time (Grade/Minutes)